Although a sudden death affects people differently, there are some common reactions that you may experience.

 - Uncertainty is particularly distressing, but sometimes is inevitable

-Thank students for sharing, and remind them of resources on campus.
+Thank students for sharing and remind them of resources on campus.
 In ending the discussion, it is useful to comment that people cope in a variety of ways.
-If a student would benefit from a one-on-one discussion, you encourage them to make use of campus resources.
-These include the Counseling Center and Office of Religious and Spiritual Life.
+If a student would benefit from a one-on-one discussion, encourage them to make use of campus resources.
+These include Counseling and Psychological Services and Office of Religious and Spiritual Life.